dhanmalage/Database-Table-CSV-Export/README.md

 # Database-Table-CSV-Export
-WordPress Plugin for Database Table CSV Export
+Just a simple WordPress plugin to export Database Tables